rabbitmq/rabbitmq-website/site/tutorial-four-python.md

                        routing_key='black')

 The meaning of a binding key depends on the exchange type.
-The `fanout` exchanges, which we used previously, simply ignore its value.
+The `fanout` exchanges, which we used previously, simply ignored its value.

 Direct exchange
 ---------------

 Our logging system from previous part of the tutorial is broadcasting all the messages to all the consumers.
-But that's not enough, for example we may want the script which is logging logs to the disk should only receive critical logs, and not waste disk space on warnings.
+We want to extend that, by adding a possibility to receive only a subset of logs based on their severity.
+For example we may want the script which is logging logs to the disk should only receive critical errors, and not waste disk space on warning or info logs.

 We were using a `fanout` exchange, which doesn't give us too much flexibility.
-Well, it's only capable of mindless broadcasting the messages.
+Well, it's only capable of mindless broadcasting.

 We shall use a `direct` exchange instead.
-Routing algorithm in `direct` exchanges is simple - a message is appended to the queues that are bound to the exchange with binding key exactly matching `routing key` on the message.
+Routing algorithm behind the `direct` exchanges is simple - a message is appended to the queues that are bound to the exchange with binding key exactly matching `routing key` on the message.